Mentorship

 Independent Studies: Periodically I also supervise independent studies.
 However, I will not be supervising independent studies in 2024-2025.

 Summer Program: I have worked with students for the past two summers through the Humanities Data Science Summer Institute at the University of Washington (available only to UW students).
-HDSSI will run again in summer 2025, and I will post more information about this opportunity in early 2025.
+HDSSI will run again in summer 2025, but applications have closed.

 HDSSI 2024